Chanuka-KL/BlackHat-Mailer/README.md

-#BlackHat Mailer
+🕵️‍♂️ BlackHat Mailer

-BlackHat Mailer is a professional and efficient Gmail credential generator designed for ethical hacking and educational purposes.
-The tool generates realistic Gmail usernames and secure passwords, with options to export the generated data in various formats such as CSV, JSON, and TXT.
+BlackHat Mailer is a powerful Gmail credential generator tool designed for ethical hacking, penetration testing, and cybersecurity training purposes.
+It generates realistic Gmail usernames and secure passwords with a user-friendly CLI and various output options.

-#⚡ Features
+📌 Features

-Generate custom Gmail credentials (email + password).
+✅ Generate Realistic Gmail Credentials

-Export credentials in multiple formats (CSV, JSON, TXT).
+✅ Export Data in CSV, JSON, or TXT

-Unique and secure password generation with special characters.
+✅ Multithreaded for Fast Processing
+✅ Secure Random Password Generation

-Stylish and user-friendly CLI interface with ASCII art.
+✅ Stylish CLI with ASCII Art

-Multithreaded for fast email generation.

-Logs generation details and errors for better tracking.
+✅ Logging for Monitoring and Debugging

-#🖥️ Installation
+📥 Installation

-1. Clone the repository:
+Clone the Repository

 git clone https://github.com/Chanuka-KL/BlackHat-Mailer.git

-2. Navigate to the directory:

 cd BlackHat-Mailer

-3. Install the required dependencies:
+Install Dependencies

 pip install -r requirements.txt

-#🚀 Usage
+🚀 Usage

-Run the script with:
+Run the script using the following command:

 python script.py

-Menu Options:
+Menu Options

-1. Generate Gmail Credentials: Specify how many email credentials to generate.
+1. Generate Gmail Credentials: Create multiple Gmail credentials (email & password).

-2. Save Credentials: Save the generated credentials in CSV, JSON, or TXT format.
+2. Save Credentials: Export credentials to CSV, JSON, or TXT format.

-3. View Last Generated Credentials: Display the last generated credentials in a tabular format.
+3. View Last Generated Credentials: Display recently generated credentials in a table.

 4. Exit: Quit the tool.

+📂 File Structure

+BlackHat-Mailer/
+├── script.py              # Main script file
+├── README.md              # Documentation
+├── requirements.txt       # Dependencies file
+└── blackhat_mailer.log    # Log file (auto-generated)

-#⚙️ Requirements
+⚙️ Requirements

 Python 3.6+

+Termux, Linux, or Windows

+Python Libraries:

-tqdm (for progress bar)
+tqdm (Progress bar)

-tabulate (for displaying tables)

-termcolor (for colorful CLI)
+tabulate (Table display)

+termcolor (Colorful text output)

 Install all dependencies using:

 pip install tqdm tabulate termcolor

-#📂 File Structure

-BlackHat-Mailer/
-├── script.py              # Main script file
-├── README.md              # Documentation file
-├── requirements.txt       # Dependencies
-└── blackhat_mailer.log    # Log file (generated after running)

-#🔒 Disclaimer
+⚠️ Disclaimer

 This tool is intended for educational purposes only.
-Any misuse of this tool is solely the responsibility of the user.
-The author is not responsible for any unethical or illegal activities.
+Unauthorized use of this tool is prohibited.
+The author is not responsible for any misuse or illegal activities.

-#🤝 Contributing
+🤝 Contributing

-Feel free to fork this repository and submit pull requests to contribute improvements or new features!
+We welcome contributions!
+Feel free to fork the repository and submit pull requests to enhance the tool.

 📧 Contact